Noevenzahn/personal-website/src/portfolio/how-this-website-was-made-using-11ty-netlify-cms-scss-and-github.md

 ![screenshot showing nunjucks code](/assets/images/portfolio-nunjucks-code.png)

-To keep the styling flexible, I split the SCSS into multiple files.
+To keep the styling maintainable, I split the SCSS into multiple files.
 So I have one file for the component itself and a corresponding SCSS styling file.
 The posts are saved in Markdown files with a YAML frontmatter block.
 This data can be referenced with Nunjucks.
-The frontmatter comes from the data I typed into the CMS, like the title, description, or thumbnail.
+The frontmatter comes from the data I type into the CMS, like the title, description, or thumbnail.
 Speaking of which, can be easily customized in its config:

 ![screenshot showing the config.yml of the CMS](/assets/images/portfolio-cmsconfig-code.png)